asgeir-s/entrepenator/README.md

 ## Problems
 - what if someone steals someone else's idea?
 - what if someone steals the product and publish it themselves?

-The work can be done on git anywhere (Github/ local git / local file, etc).

-When anybody wants to release a new version:
-- the code is added to IPFS
-- the contract receives the IPFS hash, the list of contributors (git short log -s -n and there address)
-- token holders (contributors and optional backers and idea haver) votes on whether to accept the new version
-- if it is accepted it's automatically deployment with included deployment script to a provider via a plugin (that has to pay back ethereum when the app makes money)

-- on every new release all contributors have to have the same amount of commits or more.

-- payment for services can be accepted in etc or ect via merchant tools for instance exchange to ethereum